faenrandir/a_careful_examination/documents/science/the_6000_year_problem.md

 [^lds_scientists]: Ugo Perego is an institute director and one of the world's experts on ancient DNA and American migrations.
 He appears to accepts the basic dating for an ancient migration from Asia ([for example](https://vimeo.com/202998094) at 1:34:27).

 [^lds_church_tacitly_accepts]: While the quotes and resources presented below all indicate that Adam and Eve walked out of the Garden of Eden at roughly 4,000 BCE, in its [defense of the Book of Mormon narrative in light of DNA research](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/book-of-mormon-and-dna-studies?lang=eng), the LDS Church seems to *tacitly* accept the basic reality of ancient human migrations which significantly pre-date 4,000 BCE.
-For instance, among others implying the same basic migration timing, the essay cites research on Siberians from ~20,000 years ago and North American Clovis culture dating to 11,000 BCE (essay footnote 15 which points to [Raff and Bolnick](https://www.researchgate.net/publication/284094877_Does_Mitochondrial_Haplogroup_X_Indicate_Ancient_Trans-Atlantic_Migration_to_the_Americas_A_Critical_Re-Evaluation)) and 17,000 and 24,000 year old Siberian ancestors of the Native Americans (essay footnote 17 which points to [Raghavan et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4105016/)).
-Were it not for the tension with so much official material, this would be very unsurprising since virtually all scientists at LDS sponsored schools accept the general validity of these migration models and the methods used to date them (like [carbon-14 dating]({{ "/carbon-14-dating-generally-reliable/" | relative_url }})).
+For instance, among others implying the same basic migration timing, the essay cites research on Siberians from ~20,000 years ago and North American Clovis culture dating to 11,000 BCE (essay footnote 15 points to [Raff and Bolnick](https://www.researchgate.net/publication/284094877_Does_Mitochondrial_Haplogroup_X_Indicate_Ancient_Trans-Atlantic_Migration_to_the_Americas_A_Critical_Re-Evaluation)) and 17,000 and 24,000 year old Siberian ancestors of the Native Americans (essay footnote 17 points to [Raghavan et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4105016/)).
+Were it not for the tension with so much official material, these citations would be unsurprising since virtually all scientists at LDS sponsored schools accept the general validity of these migration models and the methods used to date them (like [carbon-14 dating]({{ "/carbon-14-dating-generally-reliable/" | relative_url }})).